4.3 Health Literacy, Cultural Fit, and Accessibility During Delivery

 Key Takeaways

-• Health literacy affects how participants find, understand, judge, and use health information.
+• Health literacy is the ability to find, understand, evaluate, communicate, and use health information and services.

-• Plain language, teach-back, visuals, and action-oriented instructions support comprehension.
+• Plain language, teach-back, simple accurate visuals, and action-oriented instructions support comprehension during delivery.

-• Cultural fit requires respectful adaptation with community input, not assumptions or stereotypes.
+• Cultural fit requires respectful adaptation with community input and pilot testing, not assumptions or stereotypes.

 • Accessible implementation addresses language, disability, technology, privacy, transportation, and scheduling barriers.